ShruthiRamu/TrafficCongestionPatternUsingK-Means/README.md

 # Traffic Congestion Pattern Using K-Means Algorithm

-Implement a K-means algorithm to find the traffic congestion pattern.
+Implements a K-means algorithm to find the traffic congestion pattern.

+Key Feature :
+- Loads the raw traffic dataset which contains the density and speed.
+- Using k-means and SSE algorithm finds the centroids and clusters depicting the density and speed pattern.